hce-docs/platform-wise-chaos-info/PCF/all-supported-chaos-faults-by-linux-pcf-infra-running-as-root-in-diego-cell.md

 ### Network Manipulation Chaos

 - App Instance Network Latency
-  - *Injects the desired latency into a given PCF app instance's Network traffic for a specific interface, via a traffic-shaping utility.
+  - *Injects the desired latency into a given PCF app instance's Network traffic, via a traffic-shaping utility.
 Simulates degraded/slow networks.
 Restores network characteristics after the chaos duration.*

 - App Instance Network Packet Loss
+  - *Injects the desired packet drop percentage into the PCF app instance's Network traffic, via a traffic-shaping utility.
+This fault can be used to simulate blackhole and split-brain conditions.
+Restores network characteristics after the chaos duration.*

+- App Instance Network Packet Corruption
+  - *Injects the desired packet corruption percentage into the PCF app instance's Network traffic, via a traffic-shaping utility.
+This fault can be used to test application stability while dealing with corrupted data over the network.
+Restores network characteristics after the chaos duration.*

 - App Instance Network Packet Duplication
-- App Instance Network Packet Corruption
+  - *Injects the desired packet duplication percentage into the PCF app instance's Network traffic, via a traffic-shaping utility.
+Restores network characteristics after the chaos duration.*